-Cerebrovascular and Carotid Disease -Initial Imaging (PVD-3.1)
+Cerebrovascular and Carotid Disease - Initial Imaging (PVD-3.1)

-PVD.CV.0003.1.A v1.0.2024
+PVD.CV.0003.1.A

-- Duplex ultrasound (CPT[®] 93880 bilateral or CPT[®] 93882 unilateral) should generally be used to evaluate possible carotid artery disease, prior to considering advanced imaging, when ANY of the following apply: - o Known or suspected retinal arterial emboli or Hollenhorst plaque - Pulsatile neck masses - Carotid or cervical bruit - Abnormal findings on physical exam of the carotid arteries (e.g., absent carotid pulses) - Preoperative evaluation of individuals with evidence of severe diffuse atherosclerosis, scheduled for major cardiovascular surgical procedures - Preoperative evaluation of individuals prior to elective cardiovascular surgery in individuals older than 65 years of age and in those with peripheral artery disease, history of cigarette smoking, history of stroke or TIA, or carotid bruit - Suspected Subclavian Steal Syndrome - See Subclavian Steal Syndrome (CH-27) in the Chest Imaging Guidelines - o Blunt neck trauma in the absence of focal neurologic symptoms - Neurologic complaints after chiropractic neck manipulation - Vasculitis potentially involving carotid arteries, such as Takayasu's arteritis and fibromuscular dysplasia (FMD).
-In patients with neurologic symptoms and concern for cerebral vasculitis, see Cerebral vasculitis (HD 22.1) - $\circ~$ Remote history of stroke or TIA (Greater than one month). - Typical Symptoms of TIA/Stroke, see Stroke/TIA (HD-21) in the Head Imaging Guidelines - CTA or MRA Neck is indicated for suspected internal carotid artery dissection, in individuals with ANY of the following mechanisms of injury or risk factors for arterial dissection: - Chiropractic manipulation of neck - o Whiplash injury - Fibromuscular dysplasia/Marfan's - Stroke in the young (age ≤50) - CTA or MRA Neck can be approved for suspected vertebrobasilar pathology: - Symptoms include: - Vertigo associated with nausea and vomiting - Diplopia - Loss of vision in one or both eyes
+- Duplex ultrasound (CPT® 93880 bilateral or CPT® 93882 unilateral) should generally be used to evaluate possible carotid artery disease, prior to considering advanced imaging, when ANY of the following apply: - Known or suspected retinal arterial emboli or Hollenhorst plague - Pulsatile neck masses - Carotid or cervical bruit - Abnormal findings on physical exam of the carotid arteries (e.g., absent carotid pulses) - Preoperative evaluation of individuals with evidence of severe diffuse atherosclerosis, scheduled for major cardiovascular surgical procedures - Preoperative evaluation of individuals prior to elective cardiovascular surgery in individuals older than 65 years of age and in those with peripheral artery disease, history of cigarette smoking, history of stroke or TIA, or carotid bruit - Suspected Subclavian Steal Syndrome - See Subclavian Steal Syndrome (CH-27) in the Chest Imaging Guidelines - Blunt neck trauma in the absence of focal neurologic symptoms - Neurologic complaints after chiropractic neck manipulation - Vasculitis potentially involving carotid arteries, such as Takayasu's arteritis and fibromuscular dysplasia (FMD).
+In patients with neurologic symptoms and concern for cerebral vasculitis, see Cerebral vasculitis (HD 22.1) - Remote history of stroke or TIA (Greater than one month). - Typical Symptoms of TIA/Stroke, see Stroke/TIA (HD-21) in the Head Imaging Guidelines - CTA or MRA Neck is indicated for suspected internal carotid artery dissection, in individuals with any of the following mechanisms of injury or risk factors for arterial dissection: - Chiropractic manipulation of neck - Whiplash injury - Fibromuscular dysplasia/Marfan's - Stroke in the young (age ≤50) - CTA or MRA Neck can be approved for suspected vertebrobasilar pathology: - Symptoms include: - Vertigo associated with nausea and vomiting